 If you don’t have one already, get one ASAP, you will not regret it.
 Himalayan salt lamps clear and purify the air, shine a relaxing and soothing light, improve the mood, reduce insomnia and asthma, and increase serotonin levels.
-I love the atmosphere they create and I have one in the bedroom, the office and the living room and I bring one to all my yin yoga classes to support relaxation.
+They create a beautiful and calming atmosphere.
+I have one in the bedrooms, the office, the living room and I bring one to all my yin yoga classes to support relaxation.

 3. A warm drink

 A warm drink can definitely help you get sleepy.
-Golden milk and herbal teas (caffeine free teas), particularly valerian and passiflore (passionflower) teas are excellent to relax.
-You can read more about Golden Milk and get the recipe here.
+Golden milk and herbal teas (caffeine free teas), particularly valerian, passiflore (passionflower) and chamomile teas are excellent to relax.
+You can read more about the benefits of Golden Milk and get the recipe here.

 4. Essential oils

 Essential oils are amazingly powerful and can be a great tool to help you sleep.
-I recommend using a few drops of lavender oil on your pillow.
+I recommend using a few drops of Lavender oil on your pillow.
 Vetiver, Ylang Ylang and Roman Chamomile oils are also great to help the brain shut off for the night.
-Search which essential oil would release or enhance a specific emotion you are after on my friend Heba’s Emotion Library.

 5. Do not eat too late

 Allow at least 2 hours to digest before bed.
 It is actually recommended to wait between 2 and 3 hours.
 Some foods enhance sleep while others energise you.
 Waiting to digest before lying down will help your body avoid reflux and heartburn.
 Try to eat foods rich in tryptophan, such as dairy products, nuts, and seeds.
 Cherry juice, kiwis, bananas, jasmin rice, turkey and sweet potatoes trigger a sleep-inducing hormonal response, whereas coffee, sugar, soft drinks and spicy food will keep you up.

 6. Forgiveness with Ho’oponopono

-Being thankful and grateful for little things has a huge impact on our overall wellbeing.
+Being thankful and grateful has a huge impact on our overall wellbeing.
 Keep a gratitude journal in which you write at least 3 things you are grateful for during the day.
 If you don’t have time to keep a gratitude journal, you can simply say out loud or in your head what you are thankful for.
 It can be big or small things, events or people in your day.
-It is a great occasion to reflect on the day and to appreciate little things.
+It is a great occasion to reflect on the day and to appreciate the positive in your your life.

 8. Epsom salt bath

 What better way to end the day?
 A warm and soothing Epsom salt bath!
 You can add a few drops of your favourite essential oils too.
-If you don’t have a tub, go for a float; it’s so nurturing, and relaxing.
+If you don’t have a tub, go for a float; it’s so nurturing and relaxing.
 For an even more cocooning and unwinding atmosphere, light up a candle, play soft relaxing or meditative music and have a glass of wine while reading your favourite book!

 Meditation is an excellent way of clearing your mind after a long day.
-It can help you keep a perspective on your thoughts and emotions without letting them affect you.
-Simply sit in a quiet environment, close your eyes, lengthen the spine, and inhale and exhale deeply.
+It can help you witness your thoughts and emotions without letting them affect you.
+Simply sit in a quiet environment, close your eyes, lengthen the spine, inhale deeply and exhale longly.
 Listen to your breath.
-Or what about a mindful body scan in bed, relaxing one body part at a time?
+Or what about a mindful body scan while lying in bed, relaxing one body part at a time?
 Start at the top of your head and slowly make your way down to your toes.
 Your whole body will feel heavy, relaxed and you will probably fall asleep before completing your body scan.